clightning4j/JRPClightning/README.md

 ### Command Support

-At the moment the library doesn't support all command available on c-lightning, a list of command is described inside [the javadoc](https://vincenzopalazzo.github.io/JRPClightning/)
+At the moment the library doesn't support all command available on c-lightning, a list of commands is described inside [the javadoc](https://vincenzopalazzo.github.io/JRPClightning/)

-- You can use the RPC wrapper to call the method **getinfo**, the command returns the json wrapper, called CLightningGetInfo.
+- You can use the RPC wrapper to call the method **getinfo**, that returns the json wrapper, called CLightningGetInfo.

     ```java